Turkey detains building contractors as quake deaths pass 33K

 A large makeshift graveyard was under construction in Antakya’s outskirts on Saturday.
 Backhoes and bulldozers dug pits in the field as trucks and ambulances loaded with black body bags arrived continuously.
 The hundreds of graves, spaced no more than 3 feet (a meter) apart, were marked with simple wooden planks set vertically in the ground.

-Hatay’s airport, whose runway was damaged in the quake, was reopened on Sunday, the transportation ministry announced.
+Hatay’s airport, where the runway was damaged, reopened on Sunday, the transportation ministry announced.
 That should help somewhat getting help into the region.

-The picture is less clear of the plight across the border in Syria.
+The picture of the plight across the border in Syria was less clear

 United Nations Under-Secretary-General for Humanitarian Affairs Martin Griffiths, visiting the Turkish-Syrian border Sunday, said in a statement that Syrians have been left “looking for international help that hasn’t arrived.”